JustinD85/hotchocolate-docs/docs/authorization.md

 Authorization on the other hand is something Hot Chocolate can provide some value to by introducing an `@authorize`-directive.

 The `@authorize`-directive basically is our `AuthorizeAttribute`.
-You can annotate this directive to `ObjectType`s or field definitions in order to add authorization behaviour to them.
+You can annotate this directive to `ObjectType`s or field definitions in order to add authorization behavior to them.

 But let's start at the beginning with this.
 In order to add authorization capabilities to your schema add the following package to your project: